MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/hpn/hpn-top.md

 # High-performance networking (HPN)

 High-performance networks (HPNs) play a role in real-time data processing requirements.
 For example, activities such as datacenter replication, datacenter disaster recovery, and high-performance distributed computing require high volume data transfer and low network latency.

-Distributed computing in a high-performance network

-allows apps to make use of computing and data resources located at different locations, bringing more computing power.

-HPNs with dynamic circuit connection capabilities make high-performance network resources more accessible and manageable.
+HPNs with dynamic connection capabilities make high-performance network resources more accessible and manageable.

-A major limitation on distributed computing has been the low bandwidth and high latency associated with conventional wide-area networks.

 The high-performance networking topics include: